-With uncommon earnestness and deep concern, this tice-ference recalled the story of Jewish suffering, demanded the implementation of rescue and relief measures. proposed a post-war program of compelling justice and moral validity.

-and proclaimed the indestructibility of Israel's will to hve.
+With uncommon earnestness and deep concern, this Conference recalled the story of Jewish suffering, demanded the implementation of rescue and relief measures, proposed a post-war program of compelling justice and moral validity, and proclaimed the indestructibility of Israel's will to live.

 Of transcending significance was the universal and almost unanimous acceptance of the Zionist program calling for the recreation of Palestine as a Jewish Commonwealth.
 For years Zionists have contended that American Jewry had come to realize the centrality of the Zionist idea and ideal in the solution of the Jewish problem.
-This contention was finally.

-completely and enthusiastically vindicated by the high resolve of the Conference.
-The passage of the Palestine resolution the history of American Zionism, aye more, in the entire epic of the Zionist movement.
+This contention was finally, completely and enthusiastically vindicated by the high resolve of the Conference.
+The passage of the Palestine resolution constitutes one of the most glorious and epochal landmarks in the history of American Zionism, aye more, in the entire epic of the Zionist movement.

-It would be tragic and most unfortunate should the organited Zietists of America now rest on their laurels.
-The histotic action of the American Jewish Conference should serve and understand and deepen the measure of our unceasing wealth reborn and rebuilt.
+It would be tragic and most unfortunate should the organized Zionists of America now rest on their laurels.
+The historic action of the American Jewish Conference should serve to quicken the tempo and deepen the measure of our unceasing and undeviating labor in the cause of the Jewish Commonwealth reborn and rebuilt.